dmatelokoh/chinook-analytics-portfolio/README.md

 ## What This Is

 An end-to-end analytics portfolio built on the Chinook digital media database.
 Three SQL case studies, one multi-part Python investigation, and an interactive Tableau dashboard.
+Each phase builds on the last.
 Every analysis comes back to the same question: where should a marketing team focus its budget?

 I came to data analytics from 8 years in digital marketing (customer acquisition, retention, campaign optimization, budget management, CLV, ROAS).
 That background shapes every analysis here.
 The goal with each case study was to produce something a marketing director could actually use, not just technically correct output.